sidd6p/about-me/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my Page"
 ---
+Hi, I am Siddhartha...

-I'm glad you are here.
+I love to do competative programming, learn about behaviour economics, planting and talk about well-being I'm glad you are here.
 I plan to talk about ...